f5devcentral/f5-journeys/README.md

 To update Journeys to the latest version, run the following commands.

 1. Clean up the old working directory.
-Sometimes leftover data might not be compatibile with new Journeys version.
+Sometimes leftover data might not be compatible with new Journeys version.
    ```
    rm -rf /tmp/journeys  # or whichever folder you specified in the .env file
+   mkdir /tmp/journeys
    ```
 1. Bring down the old containers, pull the newest changes and start the services again.
    ```